weixsong/libra/README.md

 # NDKDemo
 This project shows how to use NDK to develop native c/c++ code that invoked by jni in Android.
-Developed by opencv4android, but only use opencv c/c++ head file and libopencv_java.so library.
+Developed by opencv4android, but only use opencv c/c++ head file.